 Mr. Amadio is a life-long resident of Beaver County.
 He is a graduate of the Community College of Beaver County, California University of Pennsylvania, and has a Masters Equivalency from the Commonwealth of Pennsylvania.
 Mr. Amadio's graduate work was completed at Penn State Beaver, Youngstown State University, and the Taft Institute at Lehigh University.
 He spent thirty-three years in the classrooms of the Center Area School District, where he helped to educate and inspire over 4,000 middle and high school students.

 In the community, he is a life (45-year) member of the Center Township Volunteer Fire Department, a former 33-year Boy Scout Citizenship Merit Badge Counselor, and a member of the Saint Frances Cabrini Roman Catholic Church.
-Formerly, he served as Fire Marshal, 911 Coordinator, and as a member of the Aliquippa/Hopewell/Center Corridor Study Committee.
-He has belonged to both the USW Local 1211 and the NEA/PSEA!CAEA unions.
+Formerly, he served as Fire Marshal, 911 Coordinator and a member of the Aliquippa/Hopewell/Center Corridor Study Committee.
+He served as a member of the Pennsylvania Commission on Crime and Delinquency (PCCD) from June 1, 2008 August 29, 2014 and belonged to both the USW Local 1211 and the NEA/PSEA/CAEA unions.
+Ten years ago he accepted a position on the Penn State Beaver Advisory Board and continues to serve.
+Mr. Amadio was appointed to the Southwest Pennsylvania Commission in January 2008 where he served as the Secretary/Treasurer from January 2018 until he was elected Vice-Chair on January 27, 2020.

-Mr. Amadio is married to the former Cheryl Ellen Solomon and they are the proud parents of Tony and Michelle (Fratangeli) Amadio, and Amy and Erik Fredericks.
+Mr. Amadio is married to the former Cheryl Ellen Solomon and they are the proud parents of Tony and Michelle (Fratangeli) Amadio, and Amy Amadio Fredericks.
 They are the proud grandparents of Gianna Amadio, Khloe Fredericks, Roman Amadio and Nico Amadio.